dlang/DIPs/DIPs/DIP1xxx-rval_to_ref.md

 To mitigate confusion, I have used `:=` in this example to express the initial construction, and not a copy operation as would be expected if this code were written with an `=` expression.

-In the case where a function output initialises an variable:
+In the case where a function output initializes a variable:
 ```d
 R result = fun(10);
 ```